Pondicherry is for the birds (and beavers and hikers)

 A friend and I have been trying for several weekends to arrange a hike, with last-minute work commitments sabotaging every trip so far.
 Still, we keep planning.
 When I suggested Pondicherry Wildlife Refuge, she said “where’s that?”
 I was going to refer her to a blog post here, when I discovered to my embarrassment that I hadn’t yet written about this lovely place, despite my fondness for it.
 Oops.
 Making up for lost time here.

-This is another northern trip, from my base in southern New Hampshire.
 The refuge straddles the towns of Jefferson and Whitefield.
-I usually see it in April, after I attend a certain annual event in nearby Bethlehem.
-I can’t drive that far without adding an extra hike to the agenda.
-In good years, I can fit in a summer trip as well.
-I take U.S. 3 (what else?) through Franconia Notch and Twin Mountain, and look for the airport sign in Whitefield pointing me to a right turn.
+To get there from southern New Hampshire, I take I-93 through Franconia Notch and then U.S. 3 through Twin Mountain into Whitefield.
+There’s a airport sign in Whitefield pointing me to a right turn off route 3.
 A drive around the south side of the one-runway airport brings me to a little biomass power plant, across from which is a well-marked parking area for Pondicherry.

 Mount Martha, with Presidential range at left.
 All photos by Ellen Kolb.